GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 You can also create public and private custom endpoints, exposing each of them for some specific target (whether different applications, clients, teams, or other), and have a private endpoint feed data to your custom Gutenberg blocks (avoiding the need to maintain REST controllers).

 Browse the [Queries Library in gatographql.com](https://gatographql.com/library/) for ready-to-use queries for your WordPress site.
 (The more popular queries are already created as Persisted Queries when installing the plugin.)
-The library is growing constantly, with new queries added on a weekly basis.
+The library is growing constantly, with new queries added on a regular basis.

 === Augment Gato GraphQL via extensions ===